AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

         QiStream evtStream = JsonConvert.DeserializeObject<QiStream>(evtStreamString);

-Note that ``TypeId`` property of the stream is set to the value of the ID of the QiType that was created earlier.
+Note that ``TypeId`` property of the stream is set to the value of the Id of the QiType that was created earlier.
 Types and behaviors are reference counted; a type or behavior cannot be deleted until all streams that use it are also deleted.